notle1706/aws_notes/CLF-C02.md

 * Amazon RedShift - Fully managed relational warehouse service
 * AWS Transit Gateway - Connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 This connection simplifies your network and puts an end to complex peering relationships.
 * Amazon Simple Queue Service (SQS) - fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications
+  * Standard Queue - at least once delivery, best effort ordering (no guarantee of ordering)
+  * FIFO Queue - guarantees FIFO ordering
 * S3 - 11 9's of durablity object storage
   * Multi-Region Access Points - Designed for multi-region access to S3 data
   * Storage Lens - Provides organisation-wide visibility into object storage usage and activity
   * Glacier - Archiving and long-term backup of infrequently accessed data
 * AWS Global Accelerator - Uses AWS global network to optimise routing of traffic to applications, improves availability and performance
-* Amazon EFS - Scalable file storage
+* Amazon EFS - Scalable file storage able to span across different AZ
 * Amazon FSx - Fully managed file storage
 * AWS DataSync - Data transfer service that simplifies, automate and accelerates moving large amounts of data between on premise and AWS Cloud storage.
 Focused on efficient data transfer
 * AWS SDK - Libraries for developers to interact with AWS services from their applications